joagonzalez/api-graph-crawler/README.md

 # MS Graph API crawler
-Web crawler using page rank algorithms and d3 library
+MS Graph API crawler using OAuth app tokens and d3 library

 ### Ejecution
 Parameter.json file is received via arg as in the example.